programminghistorian/ph-submissions/lessons/NHGIS.md

 From here we are able to download the files by clicking SUBMIT.
 It will take a few minutes for the service to compile the data.
 When it is finished, you will be provided two separate downloads.
 One will be the shapefile.
 The other the associated data files.
 I download these files and put them in a data folder inside the working directory of my R studio project.
 ![Step 6.png](../images/geospatial-data-analysis/Step6.png)

 You will then be able to download two folders which contain the information you selected.
 One of these folders will contain the shapefiles that define the geographic regions of interest.
 The other contains extended census statistics for that geographic region based on your selections.
-This data will be merged later.
+This folder will also contain a codebook that provides the details about the census variables you downloaded.
+This data should be merged later.
 But for now, I recommend creating a data directory in your working directory and dropping both folders there.